CartoDB/documentation/app/content/analytics-toolbox-bq/overview/getting-started.md

 ### Pricing and cost

-When you are using CARTO Spatial Extension for BigQuery you will incur 2 different types of cost:
+When you are using CARTO Analytics Toolbox for BigQuery you will incur 2 different types of cost:

 * BigQuery data processing: You will be charged for the amount of data processed.
 There are On-demand and Flat-rate options available.
 [Know more](https://cloud.google.com/bigquery/pricing) about BigQuery pricing.
-* CARTO Spatial Extension Processing: We will keep track of the amount of data processed using the extension and enforce different limits based on your account pricing plan.
+* CARTO Analytics Toolbox Processing: We will keep track of the amount of data processed using the extension and enforce different limits based on your account pricing plan.
 These limits range from 10GB for  Free accounts to _unlimited_ in the highest Enterprise tier.

 [Contact us](https://carto.com/contact/) if you have any questions around pricing and plans.